JohnAlbin/sassy-test/README.md

 describe('@import "mymodule";', function() {
   describe('@function my-modules-function()', function() {
     it('should test an aspect of this function', function(done) {
-      // SassyTest's renderFixture() will run a comparison test between the
+      // Sassy Test's renderFixture() will run a comparison test between the
       // rendered input.scss and the output.css found in the fixtures
       // sub-directory specified in its first parameter, in this case:
       // test/fixtures/my-modules-function